readyapi/readyapi/docs/en/docs/tutorial/dependencies/classes-as-dependencies.md

 ...is what **ReadyAPI** will actually use to know what is the dependency.

-From it is that ReadyAPI will extract the declared parameters and that is what ReadyAPI will actually call.
+It is from this one that ReadyAPI will extract the declared parameters and that is what ReadyAPI will actually call.

 ---